rayfould/Muse/README.md

 2. Categories page connected to the categorical keys inside the dB, so that each post now links to its category key, and we can fetch them and sort them, etc
 3. Added submission storage into the dB.
 It now stores the image, links to the user and the prompt, stores date of creation, its category, etc
 4. Submission fetching into post feed
-5. Username and PFP fetching from the dB for the submissions
+5. Username and PFP fetching from the dB for the submissions and comments
+6. Saving relationships between comments and users when a user creates a new comment
+7. Updating the like count and comment count
+8. Pulling weekly prompts for creative communities from Supabase
+9. Updating saved post relationship between post and user

 Database Schema:
 ![Database Image](supabase_schema_png2.png)